top of page

 THE IMPACT IS RECOGNIZED IN THE REWRITE

 Anne Lamott speaks to this in her article, “Shitty First Drafts.”
 I believe we need to allow our stories to be messy first so we can get it all out of our heads.
-Placing our words on a page of paper allows us to re-read exactly what we are saying and hear what we are thinking – literally, word-for-word.
 Joan Didion says, “I write to know what I think.”
-We recognize the tones and inflections in our voice, but do our readers read those words with our same tone and inflection?
+We can then recognize the tones and inflections in our voice, but do our readers read those words with our same tone and inflection?
 Nope!
 They read them with theirs.

 After writing and allowing a mess to unfold on our pages, upon second, third, fourth, and even fifth drafts, we are able to reflect on our words and language.
 This is re-writing with intention.
 It’s as though we need to give our lizard brain a place to land fully and feel heard completely in order to heal through our writing.
 We can allow our words to be messy, naughty, raunchy, loud, mean, angry, sad, grief-ridden, and cruel when placing the words on a page for our eyes only.